davidroman0O/serverless-fuck-you-4kb/README.md

 # Note 2 :

 DO NOT USE `serverless-export-env` with this library.
-It will replace you `.env` and you don't want that!
+It will replace your `.env` and you don't want that!

 # Installation